Zhao-qicheng/MLF/README.md

 <img src="figure/Longterm_task_improvements.jpg" alt="替代文本" width="auto" height="350">

 ## Introduction of Fund Sales Dataset
 We collect fund sales datasets of different customers from Ant Fortune, which is an online wealth management platform on the Alipay APP.
-A subset of the 66 fund datasets covering January 2021 to January 2023 is currently released due to confidentiality reasons.
+A subset of fund datasets covering January 2021 to January 2023 is currently released due to confidentiality reasons.
 The variable and description of each fund product are as follows:

 | Variable       | Description                                                                                                                                                                                                                                           |
 |----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|